 There are two different types of landfill.

 - A dump where we bury all of the trash in a big open hole.
-Lots of rodents find there way to it and you see the vultures circling in the sky.
-This is what most people think of as a landfill.
+Lots of rodents find a way to it, and you see the vultures circling in the sky.
+This is what most people think of a landfill.

-- A landfill that is built on top or into the ground isolated by a plastic liner and covered daily with soil.
+- A landfill is built on top or into the ground.
+Isolated by a plastic liner and covered daily with soil.
 It is an anaerobic environment, meaning no air can get to it and help the process of decomposition.

 Perhaps this is a good attempt for a new way of living.
 It is quite controversial, hence why I like it so much.
-More and more of my friends are living a minimalist lifestyle and this is perhaps the solution to a lot of our problems.
+More and more of my friends are living a minimalist lifestyle.
+Perhaps this is the solution to a lot of our problems.

 Is Zero Waste even possible?

 When I talk about ‘zero waste’ the most common reaction I get is, “That’s impossible…how can you expect to create NO trash at all??!”
-And yes in some way you are right, it is impossible for me to create absolutely no trash.
+And yes, in some way you are right, I can’t create absolutely no trash.
 But we can, however, take steps in the right direction.
 May it be reusing more items or reducing the way we consume.
 This part is also very welcoming to your wallet.

 We are all part of the economic waste stream.
 Our purchases produce waste that we do not see, both upstream and downstream.

-Zero waste seeks to combat the disposable mindset by returning to a more simple and sustainable way of life.
+Zero waste seeks to combat the disposable mindset by returning to a more sustainable and straightforward way of life.
 Zero waste is a journey.

 Isn’t it just a new fad?